-In the previous article we also saw that sometimes, the output wasn’t completely right when running multiple threads simultaneously.
-Today, we’ll see that there are some other problems with sharing a resource between threads, and of course, provide some solutions to these problems.
+In the previous article, we also saw that sometimes the output wasn’t completely right when running multiple threads simultaneously.
+Today, we’ll see some other problems with sharing a resource between threads and, of course, provide some solutions to these problems.

 This is an article part of a series about multithreading with C++11, the other parts are listed below: